-CUSD CATEGORICAL FUNDING PROGRAM INFORMATION FOR THE 2021-2022 SCHOOL YEAR
+CUSD CATEGORICAL FUNDING PROGRAM INFORMATION FOR THE 2024-2025 SCHOOL YEAR

 On an annual basis, Clovis Unified School District (CUSD) submits our funding Application through the Consolidated Application and Reporting System commonly called the ConApp.
-The application is submitted in two (2) parts: Part I, which contains program and demographic information, submitted by June 30th each year, and Part II, which contains budget information and program data submitted by January 31 each year.
-The categorical programs included in the application are Title I, Part A - Improving Academic Achievement.
-Title I, Part C - Migrant Education, Title II, Part A - Supporting Effective Instruction and Title III - English Learner (EL), and Immigrant Programs and Title IV, Part A - Student Support and Academic Enrichment.
+The application is submitted in two (2) parts: Part I, which contains program and demographic information and Part II, which contains budget information and program data.
+The categorical programs included in the application are Title I, Part A - Improving Academic Achievement; Title II, Part A - Supporting Effective Instruction; Title III - English Learner (EL), and Immigrant Programs; and Title IV, Part A - Student Support and Academic Enrichment.
 Essentially, these funds are designed to assist students in mastering state standards.